PavelLaptev/figma-image-color-correction/README.md

 ---

-Manipulate image with many different color adjustments and filters.
+-   Manipulate image with many different color adjustments and filters.
-You can also save and load your own presets.
+-   Save and load your own presets
+-   Plugin takes and keeps the original resolution of the image.

 ---